 Once you’ve broken the tensions, improvements can actually be made.
 Identify AppSec Champions amongst developers and invite them to OWASP meetings or to sit in during security planning.
 With these small gestures, you’ve planted the seeds for more successful, less tension-filled collaborations between your teams.
 And that is no easy feat!

-Continue your reading with Quick Tips To Secure Your SDLC
+Quick Tips To Secure Your SDLC